The Importance of Mental Math

 Building Mental Math into the Curriculum

 Mental math teaching can become a part of your curriculum if you intentionally include the extra practice necessary for fluency and opportunities to exercise the skills.
 Utilize supplemental lessons on mental math.
 Set aside a few moments during the week for math practice activities and games.
-Find some great math magic tricks at http://www.learn-with-math-games.com/math-tricks.html.%20With%20forethought%20and%20practice, many of your math students can become math whizzes!
+Find some great math magic tricks at https://www.learn-with-math-games.com/math-tricks.html.
+With forethought and practice, many of your math students can become math whizzes!